 Federal Direct Unsubsidized Loan only: Repayment on the principal amount of the loan does not begin until six months after the student leaves school or drops below half-time status, BUT the student is responsible for the interest from the date of the last disbursement of the loan.
 The student may pay the interest monthly or quarterly, or may defer interest payments during school or the six-month grace period.
 Arrangements for payment are made by the student with the Department of Education.
-For independent students whose parents cannot obtain a Federal Direct Plus Loan or for whom Financial Aid Services has made a professional judgment decision, the student may have additional unsubsidized loan eligibility up to:
+For independent students and dependent students whose parents cannot obtain a Federal Direct Plus Loan the student may have additional unsubsidized loan eligibility.